Signed Law

 Linux impact: Primarily affects app store operators.
 If apt, Flathub, or Snap Store are "covered application stores," their maintainers have obligations.
 Individual distro maintainers face less direct liability, but the definition is broad enough to sweep them in.

-Model B: OS-Level Age Assurance (CA, CO)
+Model B: OS-Level Age Assurance (CA, CO; MI withdrawn)

 Linux impact: Every distribution is an "operating system provider."
 Every maintainer who ships a custom image is a person who "controls the operating system software on a general purpose computing device."
 Ageless Linux exists to make this absurdity tangible.